ivargr/shared_memory_wrapper/Readme.md

 A very simple wrapper around the Python package [Shared Array](https://pypi.org/project/SharedArray/).
 Consists of a few helper functions and classer to make it easier to use the Shared Array package on objects with multiple numpy arrays.

-The aim of this package is to enable sharing many types of Python objects in memory.
-When objects contain Numpy arrays, these will be very efficiently shared using the Shared Array package.
-Other objects like strings, ints etc are simply pickled (not really shared in memory).

 ### Installation